Records of prime ministers of the United Kingdom: Shortest term

 Liz Truss holds the record for the shortest unequivocal term of office, at 49 days.
 She was appointed by Elizabeth II at Balmoral Castle on 6 September 2022, and officially resigned as prime minister to Charles III at Buckingham Palace on 25 October 2022.
 George Canning holds the record for the second shortest term in office, dying in office on 8 August 1827, 119 days after his appointment.

 However, the record of the shortest term may depend on the criteria used.
-Lord Bath technically assumed office for only two days (10–12 February 1746), but was unable to find more than one person who would agree to serve in his cabinet.
+William Pulteney, 1st Earl of Bath technically assumed office for only two days (10–12 February 1746), but was unable to find more than one person who would agree to serve in his cabinet.
 A satirist of the time wrote: "the minister to the astonishment of all wise men never transacted one rash thing; and, what is more marvellous, left as much money in the Treasury as he found in it."
 James Waldegrave, 2nd Earl Waldegrave was a prime minister for four days, 8–12 June 1757.
 However, neither Pulteney or Waldegrave formed an effective government, and so there are other contenders for the record of shortest term of office.

-In November 1834, the Duke of Wellington declined to become prime minister for a second term, but formed a "caretaker" administration for 25 days (17 November–9 December 1834) while his recommendation for the post, Robert Peel, returned from Europe.
-This caretaker administration it is not necessarily considered a term of office in its own right, however.
+In November 1834, the Duke of Wellington declined to become prime minister for a second term, but formed a "caretaker" administration for 25 days (17 November – 9 December 1834) while his recommendation for the post, Robert Peel, returned from Europe.
+This caretaker administration is not necessarily considered a term of office in its own right, however.